 1. Start an encounter associated to an appointment.
 See Other appointment actions.

 2. If applicable, select an encounter template (with or without billing items added).
 See Starting an encounter.

 3. In the Billing Items section of the encounter, complete or change the Insured Payment Detail and Ontario Health Insurance Plan Payment Detail fields, as necessary.
 For more information, see Creating provincial bills.

-a) Template: Ensure Ontario Health Insurance Plan (OHIP) is selected for OHIP bills.
+📌 Note: In the Template field, ensure Ontario Health Insurance Plan (OHIP) is selected for OHIP bills.

-4. Add the service codes to the bill.
-If you selected a template with insured billing items added, the billing items are displayed.
+📌 Note: If you selected a template with insured billing items added, the billing items are displayed.
 Click a billing item to modify or delete it.

 💡 Tip: You can clone past insured billing items by clicking the clock icon next to Insured Billing and selecting the billing item you want to use.

-Click Insured Billing to add a new service code.
 An Edit Billing Item window appears.